Gérald Gallant: Contract killer

 On 28 May 1990, Gallant fatally shot strip club owner Salvatore Luzi in the backyard of his Norman-style house in Lorraine in a $10,000 contract given by Raymond Desfossés.
 Gallant gained entry to the residence, which was up for sale for $360,000, by pretending to be a potential buyer and then shot Luzi while he was being given a tour of the property.
 Shot three times in the head with a .22 caliber revolver, Luzi succumbed to his wounds three days later.
 Police believe the motive for the killing involved money lost in the Million Dollar Night Club, a Montreal strip club, by West End Gang leader Allan "The Weasel" Ross, who co-owned the club with Luzi.
 Ross reportedly suspected Luzi of skimming profits from the business.
 The following year, Gallant assassinated West End Gang associate Richard "Ricky" McGurnaghan at the Olympic Tavern in Pointe-Saint-Charles in exchange for $12,000 from Desfossés after McGurnaghan was involved in a physical confrontation with Ross.
 Like in the Gilles Côté hit, Gallant was initially forced to delay the killing as McGurnaghan frequently patronized the tavern while in the company of a young boy.

 Gallant was paid an additional $9,500 by the Sûreté du Québec in 1990 for acting as an informer.
 With this payment, he bought a Chrysler New Yorker, a car that he used in several murders.
 Aside from André Hardy, Gallant also provided information to other police officers, including Mario Laprise, who became chief of the Sûreté du Québec in 2012.
 He continued working as a police informer until 1992.
 In between hits, Gallant resided in Donnacona, where he lived with his second wife Claudine Bertrand after leaving his first wife and son.
 He worked as a butcher in a grocery store in Portneuf.
 Gallant kept a low profile and was an avid cyclist, a hobby he took up to strengthen his weak heart.
 In the spring of 1992, he suffered a heart attack and required bypass surgery.
 Although Gallant initially considered his career as a hitman finished due to his ill health, he eventually recovered and he committed four murders between March and August 1993.
-He became known as an extremely meticulous and confidant killer, often spending several days monitoring his targets before determining the least risky place to attack, and always planning an escape route in order to flee without being apprehended.
+He became known as an extremely meticulous and confident killer, often spending several days monitoring his targets before determining the least risky place to attack, and always planning an escape route in order to flee without being apprehended.
 Gallant drove his Chrysler to and from numerous murders, using only stolen license plates, which were placed over his own using "big jumbo paper clips".
 He typically used .357 Magnum or .38 Special calibre firearms, which he discarded at the scene.
 According to the investigator Claude St-Cyr, much of Gallant's modus operandi was devised from a book he read about a New York City Mafia hitman.